rajakhandwe29/Learnings-Python/Introduction/readme.md

 ### Origin of Python

-- The name Python was selected from the BBC TV show "Monty Python's Flying Circus", which was broadcast from 1969 to 1974.
+- The name Python was inspired by the BBC comedy series "Monty Python's Flying Circus", which was broadcast from 1969 to 1974.
 - Python was developed by Guido van Rossum.
 - Guido incorporated features from various programming languages:
   - Functional Programming Features from C